christiecamp/personal-slate/README.md

 2. Enter the title of your project.
 3. Enter a short description for your project.
 4. List the steps required to install your project.
-5. List any examples for
+5. Explain the project's usage, and provide any screenshot or demo of functionality.
+6. List Contributors
+7. Add any tests used
+8. Add your GitHub and email address

 ### ![screenshot](./assets/branding/7.png)